cbeery/how-to-set-up-github-pages/index.md

 - A second grade education or higher
 - 5 minutes

-Here's some info you don't care about, so skip this paragraph if you're feeling antsy: Git is "version control" software used by nerds everywhere.
+Here's some info you don't care about, so skip this paragraph if you're feeling antsy: [Git](https://git-scm.com/) is "version control" software used by nerds everywhere.
 In Git, a collection of files is called a **repository** (or, colloquially, a "repo").
-GitHub is a service that hosts repositories online.
-GitHub Pages is a special feature of GitHub that turns a text file into a simple web page.
+[GitHub](https://github.com) ([github.com](https://github.com)) is a service that hosts repositories online.
+[GitHub Pages](https://pages.github.com) is a special feature of GitHub that turns a text file into a simple web page.
 This page you're looking at is a file in a Git repository, hosted on GitHub, served up via GitHub Pages.

 Let's get fucking started.